For HEFCE funding purposes, we define this as the period between 1 August of one year to 31 July of the next.

 Office of Science and Technology (OST)

-The Office of Science and Technology was from 1992 until 2007 the department of UK government with responsibility for science, engineering and technology and their uses to benefit society and the economy.
+The Office of Science and Technology was the department of UK government with responsibility for science, engineering and technology and their uses to benefit society and the economy.
 It was dissolved in 2007 and its functions are now carried out by BIS and the Government Office for Science.

 The Office for Standards in Education (Ofsted) aims to improve standards of achievement and quality of education through regular independent inspection, public reporting and informed advice.
 Ofsted is responsible for assessing the quality of initial teacher training.